Gataze/Find-route-app-project/README.md

-# FindRoute
+# Find-Route-App

-Find route, distance of a location from current location Calculate the costs of route
+Find route, distance between two points and calculate the costs of travel

 ## #Features